iotaledger/iota.rs/documentation/docs/libraries/nodejs/references/interfaces/INetworkInfo.md

 • **fallbackToLocalPow**: `boolean`

-Fallback to local proof of work if the node doesn't support remote PoW
+Fallback to local proof of work if the node doesn't support remote Pow

 ___